vircadia/vircadia-docs-sphinx/docs/source/security.rst

 Security
 ########

-Security information about the project and its components: interface, server, and the metaverse server.
+Security information about the project and its components: Interface, server, and the metaverse server.

 .. toctree::
     :maxdepth: 1